lsd-consulting/lsd-kotlin-cucumber-example/README.md

 }
 ```

-The above is a standard Yatspec setup.
-Further details on it can be found [here](https://github.com/nickmcdowall/yatspec)
+The above is a standard LSD setup.
+Further details on it can be found [here](https://github.com/lsd-consulting/lsd-core)

 To import the above file add this annotation to the Spring based test:
 ```kotlin